Design strategy for a trading company

-Building a proactive design strategy through user intelligence
+Building a proactive design strategy, demonstrating value through user intelligence

 Introduction